The UMC ASL glossary

 At Lovers Lane UMC's Deaf Fellowship class, we used the ASL video for the Apostles' Creed as a resource in teaching a class.

+First, we showed the ASL video of the Apostles' Creed on the video website.
+Then, the leader asked the people what they saw, asking clarifying questions and feedback.
 Then the leader wrote the English text of the Apostles ' Creed on a whiteboard.
-The class was divided into smaller groups of combined Hearing and Deaf persons, about 5 to 6 people in each group.
+The class was divided into smaller groups of combined Hearing and Deaf persons, about 5 to 6 people in each group. |

 The class was asked to imagine themselves in another country, where a group of Deaf people noticed a cross on your necklace.
 With the ground rule that the Deaf in that country do not know ASL, and that you don't know the local sign language, participants were told to use gestures, and tell the local deaf people about the Christian faith, based on the Apostles' Creed.
 We allowed 15 or 20 minutes for the small groups to figure out how to tell the Apostles' Creed in gestures.
 Having a mix of ASL signers and non-ASL signers in each group, everyone can participate on the same language level.
 People could point to one phrase of the English text of the Apostles' Creed and use gestures to convey the meaning of the text.

+After 15 or 20 minutes, have each group showed their gestures of the Apostles' Creed.
 We had one Deaf person, who is from another country, who smiled throughout the lesson because she didn't have to know ASL to get the meaning of the Apostles' Creed.
 And she got to see the Creed communicated by four different groups.
-Everybody had a great time seeing each others's interpretation in gestures, and I think, a better understanding of the Apostles' Creed.
+Everybody had a great time seeing each others's interpretation in gestures, and I think, a better understanding of the Apostles' Creed. |